How I Recovered from a Hamstring Injury, Quick – Also for Sciatica Pain Relief

 Hamstring stretch.
 I used a PNF (Proprioceptive Neuromuscular Facilitation – activating muscles before stretching them) technique here where I push my heel into the floor for 3-5 seconds, then I can sink more forward.
 Repeat 3-5 times.
 Hold 30 – 60 seconds each side.

 Pigeon pose.
 I used a block under the bent leg hip so I can stay straight.
 Whether or not you need to depends on your flexibility.
 Make sure your back leg is right behind you, not going to the side.
-Use a PNF technique – pull your legs towards each other for 3-5 counts, then sink further out.
+Pull your legs towards each other for 3-5 counts, then sink further out.
 Hold 30 – 60 seconds each side.
-Options – stay up or lean forward.
-That part doesn’t matter; the leg position matters.
-Front leg is at a 90-degree angle.
-Back leg is straight back.
-Make sure it doesn’t start bending in or out.

 NERVE FLOSSING